code-rhapsodie/dataflow-bundle/README.md

 }
 ```

-You can set up this reader like that:
+You can set up this reader as follows:

 ```php
 $builder->setReader(($this->myReader)())